giacomo9999/remesh-twitter-210307/README.md

 1. To the best of my knowledge, I fulfilled 100% of the application and technical requirements--if I didn't, it's because I misunderstood something.
 2. The term "audience engagement" is of course open to interpretation.
 In the end I just decided to include two lines for "number of times favorited" and "number of times retweeted," which seemed a reasonable metric for measuring engagement.
 3. The brief mentioned "number of hashtags," and I included a line for that statistic--even though it's almost always zero.
 I'm actually wondering if I misunderstood the question.
 4. The wildly variable popularity of people on Twitter, combined with the dynamic nature of the app, made it *really* hard to scale the graph correctly.
-I experimented with displaying the data logarithmically, so that Twitterers with followers in the millions could be analyzed visually easy easily as those with followers in the dozens--but it just didn't produce a result that seemed useful.
+I experimented with displaying the data logarithmically, so that Twitterers with followers in the millions could be analyzed visually easy easily as those with followers in the dozens--but it just didn't produce a result that seemed descriptive.
 As I write this, it occurs to me that I could possibly display the number of retweets *divided by a user's total number of followers* which would probably produce a result that is more comprehensible visually.

 Development notes: